broofa/pek/src/README_js.md

 ## About

 1. It's pronounced "peek"
-2. It's spelled "Pｅk".
-Only pretentious jerks spell it "P&emacr;k".
+2. It's spelled "\Pek", not "Pek" (unless you're a pretentious like the author &#x263A;)

 Pek is an observable data model similar in spirit to Backbone or Redux, but simpler.
 Much simpler.
-Pek models looks and behaves just like regular JavaScript data structures... with one important difference:
+Pek models look and behave just like regular JavaScript data structures... with one important difference:

 ***Pek models are observable***